spencerhhubert/cad-copilot/README.md

 Contact me if you're interested in taking a task on, we'll get in a call and form a concrete plan.
 These are just rough notes to get an idea of what the task looks like
 - big ones I encourage individuals or pairs take on:
     - **Not yet assigned**: build dataset, build data scraper for any OpenSCAD code online.
-      - we need to acquire as much SCAD code *and* accompanying titles/descriptions from across the internet as we can find
+      - we need to acquire as much SCAD code *and* accompanying titles/descriptions from across the internet as we can find. preferably at least 1k pieces of data, hopefully over 10k
       - this will require some research and resourcefulness, but it's a critical step
       - for example, [Thingiverse](https://www.thingiverse.com/thing:192937/files) has an API to download their files and there are some SCAD models on there
       - another example, [Cults3D](https://cults3d.com/en/search?q=scad)